 Fyodor Dostoevsky is one of the world’s greatest novelists, and for eight years of his life he was addicted to roulette.
-He wrote Crime and Punishment during this time.
+It was during this time that he wrote Crime and Punishment.

 The following is a summary of his life, along with the details of his gambling addiction based on his private letters and a book he wrote called The Gambler.

 Fyodor Dostoevsky was born on 20th October 1821 near Moscow.

 From an early age he took an interest in books and writing, but at the age of 16 his father sent him to an engineering college.
 His mother died that same year, and two years later his father died as well.
 Despite losing both parents and having the desire to write, he continues with engineering college and graduates at the age of 22.

 Fyodor was now free to pursue his literary career.

 At the age of 25 he writes and releases his first book, Poor Folk, which is written in a unique format where two lovers write letters to one another.
 The book is a great success, and it propels him on to the literary scene in Russia.
 However, his second book The Double (written that same year), is met with deeply negative criticism and he is ridiculed by those who once praised him.

 Then at the age of 28, he is arrested and sentenced to death.